Reasoning in Logic and in Language Models

 Add a talkDetails

-Description: This is an interdisciplinary and exploratory workshop on the topic of reasoning in logic and in language models, exploring some aspects of common interest to logicians, psychologists, and computational linguists, including negation, compositionality, and meaning.
+Description: This is an interdisciplinary and exploratory workshop on the topic of reasoning in logic and in language models, exploring some aspects of common interest to logicians, cognitive psychologists, computational linguists, and AI engineers, on topics that include negation, compositionality, and meaning.

 -